ghandmann/HS-AlbSig-WebAnwendungen2/Beispiele/Node.js/Todo-Backend-Websockets/README.md

-# Simple Todo App with express backend
+# Simple Todo App with websocket live updates
 ## Start

 This app requires an initialized SQLite DB.
 See "Create SQLite Database" for more information.